-Press the MENU button to select eco in the top line of the Uplevel-Combi-Display.
+Press MENU to select ECO in the top line of the Uplevel-Combi-Display.

 Turn the adjuster wheel to select a submenu.
 Press the SET/CLR button to confirm.

 Submenus are:

 Shift indication: Current gear is indicated inside an arrow.
 The figure above recommends upshifting for fuel saving reasons.